Could Herpes Viruses Play a Role in Alzheimer’s? New Study Backs Theory

 What is Alzheimer’s?

 Alzheimer’s is the most common type of dementia.
-It is a serious and progressive disease.
-It starts with mild memory loss ending up with a debilitating condition when one loses their ability to carry on basic conversations, remember people and events, respond to the environment and do basic daily activities.
-Alzheimer’s affects one’s thoughts, memory and language.
+It is a severe and progressive disease.
+It starts with mild memory loss and is a debilitating condition when one loses the ability to carry on basic conversations, remember people and events, respond to the environment and do basic daily activities.
+Alzheimer’s affects one’s thoughts, memory, and language.
 (1)

 Alzheimer’s and Herpes Strains: New Study

 According to a recent study published in the Neuron journal, people with Alzheimer’s had a higher level of viruses affecting the brain than those without.
-Specifically, those with Alzheimer’s had a significant amount of herpes virus in their brain, more distinctively, two common strains of it.
+Specifically, those with Alzheimer’s had a significant amount of herpes virus in their brain, more distinctively, two common strains.

 Researchers believe that viruses and other pathogens could affect brain health and the development of Alzheimer’s.
-This is not a new theory but was first talked about in the 1950s.
+It is not a new theory but was first discussed in the 1950s.

-Despite the fact that other research has pointed out the possible role of herpes simplex virus one (HSV1), the idea that a virus or other pathogen can play a role in Alzheimer’s has been controversial.
+Even though other research has pointed out the possible role of the herpes simplex virus (HSV1), the idea that a virus or other pathogen can play a role in Alzheimer’s has been controversial.

 The new study has found that two strains of herpes – herpes 6A and 7 – may be the ones that are connected to Alzheimer’s.
 The interesting fact is that most people carry these strains since infancy.
 They usually go undetected since they don’t tend to cause problems other than occasional rashes in some younger children.
-Though the virus was present in 40 – 50 percent of all samples, those with Alzheimer’s had significantly more copies of the virus.
+Though the virus was present in 40 – 50 percent of all samples, those with Alzheimer’s had significantly more virus copies.
 (4, 5, 6)

 What Is The Link Between Alzheimer’s and Herpes?

-It is impossible to tell if these herpes strains can actually cause Alzheimer’s since it can be found in those with and without the disease.
+It is impossible to tell if these herpes strains can cause Alzheimer’s since they can be found in those with and without the disease.
 However, researchers believe that there may be a connection.
-There seems to be an important mechanism that needs to be looked at that may affect someone’s response to the virus.
+There seems to be an essential mechanism that needs to be looked at that may affect someone’s response to the virus.

-These strains of herpes may be that one possible cause of the disease, a part of the cause, or may simply accelerate the progression of Alzheimer’s.
-There may also be a chance that it has no role in the disease at all, but simply there for the ride to complicate one’s health.
-It seems that the herpes virus, in particular its 6A strain, has interacted with certain genes related to the amyloid plaques in the brain.
-Further research is essential to evaluate its true role and function.
+These strains of herpes may be one possible cause of the disease, a part of the cause, or may accelerate the progression of Alzheimer’s.
+There may also be a chance that it has no role in the disease but is there for the ride to complicate one’s health.
+The herpes virus, in particular its 6A strain, has interacted with specific genes related to the amyloid plaques in the brain.
+Further research is essential to evaluate its proper role and function.
 (4, 5, 6)

 Response from Other Researchers